celeritas-project/celeritas/doc/appendices/administration.rst

 The following process must be followed (and may need iteration to converge) for each release.

-- Create a ``release-vX.Y.Z`` branch.
+1. Create a ``release-vX.Y.Z`` branch.
-- Ensure all CI jobs passed for the release in question.
+2. Ensure all CI jobs passed for the release in question.
 This is automatic for releases from the ``develop`` branch (since every pull request must pass) but should be checked manually for backports.
+3. Update documentation with release notes from all pull requests newly included in the release.
+Follow the format for previous releases: add a summary of highlights, and enumerate the pull requests (with PR numbers and authorship attribution) separated by features and bug requests.
+Use the `helper notebook`_ in the Celeritas documents repository to automate this.
+4. Tag the branch on your fork with ``vX.Y.Z-rc.N`` where N starts with 1, and increment for every time you return to this step due to new pull requests.
-- Run regression tests on Summit (for performance testing), Crusher (for HIP testing), and an additional machine with debug assertions enabled (e.g.
+5. Run regression tests on Summit (for performance testing), Crusher (for HIP testing), and an additional machine with debug assertions enabled (e.g.
     Wildstyle).
-Postpone the release temporarily if major new bugs or performance regressions are detected.
-If minor updates are needed to fix the build or tests on a particular machine, include those as part of the "pre-release" pull request that includes new documentation.
-- [TODO: define high-level validation tests like `geant-val`_ and a test matrix correlating capability areas (code files/directories changed) to test names.]
+6. [TODO: define high-level validation tests like `geant-val`_ and a test matrix correlating capability areas (code files/directories changed) to test names.]
 Rerun and perform a cursory check on all validation tests that might be affected by changes since the previous release.
 More complete validation (since a change in results might not be an error) can be done separately.
-- Update documentation with release notes from all pull requests newly included in the release.
-Follow the format for previous releases: add a summary of highlights, and enumerate the pull requests (with PR numbers and authorship attribution) separated by features and bug requests.
-Use the `helper notebook`_ in the Celeritas documents repository to automate this.
+7. Postpone the release temporarily if major new bugs or performance regressions are detected.
+Create new pull requests for the serious errors using the standard :ref:`contributing <contributing>` process, and once the fixes are merged into develop, merge develop into the release branch.
+    Return to step 4.
+8. If only minor updates are needed to fix the build or tests on a particular machine, include those as part of the "pre-release" pull request that includes new documentation.
-- Ensure the code documentation builds, preferably without warnings, on a configuration that has Sphinx, Doxygen, and Breathe active.
+9. Ensure the code documentation builds, preferably without warnings, on a configuration that has Sphinx, Doxygen, and Breathe active.
 [TODO: automate this with CI for doc publishing]
-- Submit a pull request with the newly added documentation and any release-related tweaks, and wait until it's reviewed and merged.
+10. Submit a pull request with the newly added documentation and any release-related tweaks, and wait until it's reviewed and merged.
-- If releasing a backported version branch, cherry-pick this documentation commit into the backport branch.
+11. If releasing a backported version branch, cherry-pick this documentation commit into the backport branch.
-- Use the GitHub interface to create a new release with the documentation update that was just added.
+12. Use the GitHub interface to create a new release with the documentation update that was just added.

 After committing the release tag:

-- Save the ``tar.gz`` and attach to the release, because the hash changes if the git "describe" function returns a different result for the release tag's hash (e.g., if a collaborative branch on the main repository points to that commit).
+1. Save the ``tar.gz`` and attach to the release, because the hash changes if the git "describe" function returns a different result for the release tag's hash (e.g., if a collaborative branch on the main repository points to that commit).
-- Pull locally (make sure to use the ``--tags`` option) and build PDF user documentation for the release.
+2. Pull locally (make sure to use the ``--tags`` option) and build PDF user documentation for the release.
 Ensure breathe is activated (so the API is listed) and that the version is embedded correctly.
 [TODO: We should add a documentation pipeline that builds and uploads to GitHub pages.]
-- Update the Spack recipe for Celeritas with the new version and sha256 value (either manually or using ``spack checksum``) and submit a pull request to the Spack project.
+3. Update the Spack recipe for Celeritas with the new version and sha256 value (either manually or using ``spack checksum``) and submit a pull request to the Spack project.

 The first commit that deviates from the most recent major or minor branch should be tagged (but not released!) with the next version number with a